 Focal indistinctness of the uterine myometrium hypointense line with a dark T2 intraplacental band noted at the anterior lower uterine segment with mild placental heterogeneity as well as mild focal uterine bulge with bladder indentation.

 Placenta Accreta was confirmed at surgery and hysterectomy was done.

-Placenta accreta is a life-threatening condition with increasing incidence in the previous years due to the increase in the caesarean section deliveries.
-The pathogenesis is mostly related to deficient decidua at the caesarean section site.
+Placenta accreta is a life-threatening condition with increasing incidence in the previous years due to the increase in the cesarean section deliveries.
+The pathogenesis is mostly related to deficient decidua at the cesarean section site.

-The two most important predisposing factors are previous caesarean section and placenta previa.
+The two most important predisposing factors are previous cesarean section and placenta previa.

 Placenta accreta is a general term describing abnormal placentation and includes three subtypes;